0

 • Supports long-range brain health

-Sharp PS® Green is the best PS form.
-It is notably soy-free; other forms are soy-based.
-Sharp PS® Green is made from Non-GMO sunflower lecithin using patented eco-friendly methods.
+Soy-free PS is the best; other forms are soy-based.
+Look for PS made from Non-GMO sunflower lecithin using eco-friendly methods.
 More on Phosphatidylserine (PS)

 Bacopa Monnieri, 24% bacosides and 9 bioactives